gravitational/teleport/rfd/00XY-session-locking.md

 A new lock check will be added to the `generateUserCert` and `GenerateHostCert` functions in `lib/auth/auth.go`.

-### Disable initiating new session
+### Disable initiating new connections

 Even if a locked-out user is already in a posinteraction of a valid Teleport certificate, they should be prevented from initiating a new session.
+This is covered by adding a check to `auth.Authorize`.

-This should be implemented so that it touches _all_ the access proxies supported by Teleport: SSH, k8s, app and DB.
+This restriction touches _all_ the access proxies/servers supported by Teleport: SSH, k8s, app and DB.
+A lock in force will also block initiating sessions with the proxy web UI and sending requests to the Auth API (both gRPC and HTTP/JSON).

-### Terminate existing sessions
+### Terminate existing connections

 Terminating an established session/connection due to a (freshly created) lock is similar to terminating an existing session due to certificate expiry.
-The support for the latter is covered by `srv.Monitor` and its `Start` routine.
+The support for the latter is covered by `srv.Monitor`.
+To add support for locks, `srv.Monitor` will be passed in a reference to `LockWatcher` associated with the Teleport instance.

-In order to make `srv.Monitor` keep track of all the `Lock`s without periodically polling the backend, two new fields are added to `srv.MonitorConfig`:
-+ `StoredLocks`: a slice of `Lock`s known at the time of calling `srv.NewMonitor`;
-+ `LockWatcher`: a `types.Watcher` detecting additional puts or deletes of `Lock`s pertaining to the current session.

-`LockWatcher` will be similar to `services.ProxyWatcher` in that it should reload automatically after a failure.
-If a tolerance interval is exceeded while performing such reloads, the fallback mode described above is employed until a healthy connection is reestablished.

-The developed logic should work with every protocol that makes use of `srv.Monitor`: SSH, k8s and DB.
+The developed logic should work with every protocol that features "live sessions" in the proper sense and that makes use of `srv.Monitor`: SSH, k8s and DB.

 ### Replication to leaf clusters